It’s more than just a nature area. It’s an opportunity to explore, grow and feel connected to our worLd.

 please contact us at firstname.lastname@example.org

 is an annual PTA event that is held within and around the LOLA.
 It is a fun, educational family oriented event with exhibitors from the community.
-The theme this year is “Down to Earth.”
+The theme this year is “Water Wise.”
 The goal is to build awareness of creatures and their habitats underground.
 Through visual and interactive exhibits, we hope that our students and community will have a greater appreciation for the nature around us and understand the importance of caring for it.
-This year, LOLA Night will be on Thursday, April 25 in the evening.
+This year, LOLA Night will be on Friday, April 3 in the evening.

 LOLA AFTER SCHOOL

-is an informal, interactive, hands on nature program presented by Lisa Dolliver, the Trinity River Audubon Instructor and assisted by the LOLA Committee.
+is an informal, interactive, hands on nature program presented by the LOLA Committee.
 This program typically occurs once a month, weather permitting, after school.
-Lisa Dolliver will discuss a topic and then students and their families are able to have fun and explore LOLA.
+We will discuss a topic and then students and their families are able to have fun and explore LOLA.

 LOLA SPRUCE UPS